When I first heard about Cushing’s syndrome, I had no idea what it meant, let alone its connection to weight gain.

 The relationship between cortisol levels and obesity is clear, and understanding how this hormone functions within the body can help those affected by Cushing’s syndrome find more effective ways to manage their weight.

-While the condition requires medical intervention, lifestyle changes that reduce cortisol levels, such as stress management, regular physical activity, and a balanced diet (such as my personal favorite best diet smoothies for weight loss), can help alleviate some of the weight-related symptoms.
+While the condition requires medical intervention, lifestyle changes that reduce cortisol levels, such as stress management, regular physical activity, and a balanced diet, can help alleviate some of the weight-related symptoms.

 If you have been struggling with unexplained weight gain and suspect that cortisol might be involved, I encourage you to speak with a healthcare professional.